 Note: Archive files should not be viewed as a substitute for regularly saving your work, nor should they be considered an alternative to your own file backup routine.
 It's important to understand that Archive files may not reflect the progress you have made in a given project, the state of the model, or any other criteria that you might consider to be important.

-To open an Archive file
+To open and save an Archive file

 - Browse to your program's Data folder, which is located in the Documents directory by default, and open the Archives folder.

 For example, the file path for Chief Architect Premier X15 on a Microsoft Windows machine may be: